Louisville Brain Injury Attorney

 Every state is responsible for placing time limits (statute of limitations) on how long victims have to file lawsuits against an at-fault party that caused their injuries.
 Because brain injuries happen in a variety of different ways, different time limits may apply.

+If you wish to bring a brain injury claim against the government in Kentucky, you may have less time than usual to file.
 It is important that you contact an attorney as soon as possible as there are specific statute of limitations for each type of case which sets time limitations in which to file a lawsuit or your potential case will be forever barred.

 Due to the varying time constraints placed on victims in these situations, you should speak to a qualified Louisville brain injury attorney as soon as possible in order to get your case moving in the right direction.

 What Kind of Compensation Is Available?

 If you or somebody you care about has sustained a brain injury that was caused by another person’s careless or negligent behavior, there are various types of compensation you may be entitled to.
 At the Law Offices of Hendy | Johnson | Vaughn | Emery, we regularly help clients recover the following in the aftermath of a serious brain injury: